Drop it like it’s hot.

 Some runny cream to float on top

-Serve it in a glass, add the ingredients in the order listed and you'll get a fabulous striping affect in the glass and a wonderful feeling in your belly.
+Adding the ingredients in a glass in the order listed, you’ll get a fabulous striping effect in the glass and a wonderful feeling in your belly.

 Build the coffee on top